 Economics B.S. + M.S.
 Accelerated Degree Program (4+1)

 Save time and enter the job market or apply to a Ph.D. program sooner.
-If you pursue a B.S. in economics or the mathematics and economics double major, you can earn your master’s in economics as well, and complete both your undergraduate and graduate degree in five years.
+If you pursue a B.S. in economics or a B.S. in the mathematics-economics program, you can earn your master’s degree in economics as well, and complete both your undergraduate and graduate degree in five years.

 Apply to the program in the spring semester of your junior year.
 Only full-time students are eligible.